 While sales and product marketing are working on similar aspects of the industry within their respective roles, understanding how the sales teams work will give you, as a product marketer, an opportunity to learn different ways to sell to the same customers.

-What does a sales enablement person do?
+What does a sales enablement professional do?

 A sales enablement manager is responsible for ensuring that the sales team is equipped with all the tools, content, knowledge, etc needed to confidently carry out sales calls and processes.